HetavShah/My-Google-Sheets/README.md

 9) If u want to Deselect the cells U can Hold The ctrl Key and press any other location and then release the ctrl key and select any other cell.

 // KNOWN ISSUES
--> Not Responsive ( To make Responsive was not my Primary Goal at all )

 -> Charts Are Created On the Top of The Screen .
 So they can be dragged anywhere on the screen